What is Radio Frequency?

 Amateur radio operators use low-frequency signals; it is one of the most important sources of information transfer when another kind of communication source fails during some situations like natural disasters.
 Other areas are military applications like submarines, RFID tags in near-field communication, and some low-frequency radio broadcasting.

 Medium Frequency (MF)

 Medium frequency was one of the most popular frequency bands since the beginning of wireless radio transmission in the early nineteenth century.
-MF operates in the range of 300 KHz to 3 MHz.
-Design of transmitters, receivers and antenna are relatively less complex than other high frequency transmission bands.
+MF operates in the range of 300 kHz to 3 MHz.
+The transmitters, receivers, and antenna design is relatively less complex than other high-frequency transmission bands.

 High Frequency (HF)

-High frequency signals ranges between 3 MHz and 30 Mhz.
-This frequency band is also known as short wave.
-It also gets reflected by earth’s ionosphere and it is one of the suitable band for long distance communication.
-High frequency band is mostly used by aviation industry, government systems, amateur radio operators and weather broadcasting stations.
+High-frequency signals range between 3 MHz and 30 MHz.
+This frequency band is also known as a short wave.
+It also gets reflected by the earth’s ionosphere, and it is one of the suitable bands for long-distance communication.

 Very High Frequency (VHF)